Ranuncolo/umbrella/README.md

 - Most devices used in this project are surface mount ICs that can be difficult to solder without access to the right equipment.
 Hobbyists may wish to look for equivalent through-hole sensors that can be mounted to veroboard more easily for a simpler version that can be easily assembled at home.

+- The pressure sensor has an awkward package with a metal case and pads on the bottom surface.
+It is especially difficult to solder!

+- Our wind sensors are mounted on a 3D printed arm with slightly imprecise measurements that required the wind sensors to be awkwardly bolted on.
+When creating 3D printed elements be sure that your component will be compatible with the sensors!

 ## Installation Instructions